-That's the first question that most people ask when they suffer an injury that's severe enough to disrupt their lives, and the answer is not always clear.
-Every injury and the circumstances surrounding it are different, so your best step is to call Pyfer, Reese, Straub, Gray & Farhat for a consultation.
-Our personal injury attorneys will examine all the factors involved in your injury, and if we believe that your case merits legal action, we'll represent you and seek just compensation for your injuries.
+That’s the first question that most people ask when they suffer an injury that’s severe enough to disrupt their lives, and the answer is not always clear.
+Experienced personal injury lawyers know that every injury and the circumstances surrounding it are different, so your first step is to call Pyfer Reese Straub Gray & Farhat for a consultation.
+Our knowledgeable personal injury attorneys will examine all the factors involved in your injury; if we believe that your case merits legal action, we’ll represent you and seek just compensation for your injuries.

 Our Lancaster-based personal injury attorneys have successfully represented many clients, and our mission is to protect you when you’re most vulnerable.
 When you or a loved one is hurt on the job, on the road, or anywhere else, you need a team of seasoned personal injury lawyers who are dedicated to assuring that the life you and your family lead will continue as normally as possible.

-As Lancaster County's premier personal injury attorneys, the the Pyfer, Reese, Straub, Gray & Farhat, P.C. . team is committed to assisting you in a critical time of need.
+As Lancaster County’s premier personal injury attorneys, the Pyfer Reese Straub Gray & Farhat PC team is committed to assisting you in a critical time of need.
 It is not easy being the victim of negligence or recklessness that results in personal injury, but experienced legal representation by a member of our team, chaired by attorney Gabriella Hashem Farhat, will be your assurance that everything possible will be done to bring you justice and fair financial compensation for your injuries.

-Please contact a member of our team if you or a loved one is involved in any of the following:
+Please contact a personal injury lawyer on our team if you or a loved one is involved in any of the following:

-Before you decide to retain us for your personal injury case, here are a few self-help guides of things that could happen in your case over the course of handling your case.
+Before you decide to retain us as your personal injury attorneys, here are a few self-help guides of things that could happen in your case over the course of handling your case.
 We hope that this provides you with some general guidelines concerning personal injury law, answers some of the many asked questions about your case and familiarizes you with the legal system.

 JUST EXACTLY WHAT IS PERSONAL INJURY?